Wedding Ceremony Order of Service

 The wedding rehearsal usually takes place 2-7 days before the wedding day.
 This is when all elements - the bridesmaids, groomsmen, flower girls, ring Bearers, and of course the bride and groom and their parents come together for a trial run.

-The Ceremony Outline
+The Wedding Ceremony Outline

 On the Wedding Day: